linkerd/rfc/design/0004-multicluster-phase-2.md

 * It simplifies the relationship between components by eliminating the coupling between exported services and the gateway.
-* It centralizes and makes explicit much of the configuration by moving it from disparate annotations into a single config file.
+* It centralizes and makes explicit much of the configuration by moving it from disparate annotations into a single `link` resource.
 * It solves [#4495](https://github.com/linkerd/linkerd2/issues/4495) because
   gateways are no longer defined in terms of exported services
 * It solves [#4521](https://github.com/linkerd/linkerd2/issues/4521) by
   getting rid of all of the annotations in the target cluster
 * It solves [#4584](https://github.com/linkerd/linkerd2/issues/4584) since users
-  will be able to manually configure things like the gateway address in the config file.
+  will be able to manually configure things like the gateway address in the `link` resource.

-It's worth noting that all of the above could be achieved with a single service mirror controller in the source cluster that detects any service mirror config configmaps which are created and does the mirroring for all linked clusters.
+It's worth noting that all of the above could be achieved with a single service mirror controller in the source cluster that detects any `link` reousrces which are created and does the mirroring for all linked clusters.
 However, I think splitting the service mirror controller up so that a separate instance handles each target cluster has some compelling benefits:
 * More fine grained operational control: operators can bounce, upgrade, disable,